KidLukie/ABDL-A-Path-to-Self-Realisation/README.md

 That is worth rebelling against.

-# ABDL x Transpersonal Ecopsychology: Regressing or Reconnecting?
+# Transpersonal Ecopsychology: Regressing or Reconnecting?
-ABDL is often framed through psychological and social lenses and rarely examined in the context of transpersonal ecopsychology—a discipline that bridges deep ecology, consciousness studies, and the spiritual dimensions of human experience.
+ABDL can be framed through transpersonal ecopsychology—a discipline that bridges deep ecology, consciousness studies, and the spiritual dimensions of human experience.
 At its core, transpersonal ecopsychology argues that the modern human psyche has become fragmented due to its disconnection from nature, leading to a culture dominated by consumption, growth, and self-interest rather than interdependence and harmony.
 ABDL may be viewed as both a potential symptom of psychological disconnection and as a possible pathway to transpersonal integration and ecological attunement.

 ## Ecopsychology and the Consumptive Mode of Being
 Maiteny (2015) describes modern civilisation as suffering from an “ecosystemic holocaust” driven by the unchecked human desire for growth and self-interest.
 This worldview, which seeks to consume and assimilate the planet to fulfill human needs, results in ecological destruction and deep psychological alienation.
 Transpersonal ecopsychology posits that this consumption-based mode of being is not just external (e.g. material consumption, impact on landfill) but also internal, shaping psychological and spiritual development.